 Alicia has a Bachelor of Arts in Environmental Policy from the University of Michigan and a law degree from Western Michigan University-Cooley where she founded and ran the school’s Animal Legal Defense Fund student chapter.
 In 2016 she received the Wanda A. Nash Award from the State Bar of Michigan Animal Law Section for advancing animal law in the state.

-She now lives in Washington D.C. with her fiancé Luke and Patches, her five-year-old rescue dog who can’t contain his excitement when meeting new people and other dogs.
+She now lives in Washington D.C. with her husband Luke and Patches, her rescue dog who can’t contain his excitement when meeting new people and other dogs.